Meg White: Public image

-White's minimalistic approach to drumming divided audiences and critics of the time.
-Early reviews were positive, but as the White Stripes rose to fame there was criticism and mockery of her performances and technique.
-Jack considered her drumming "the best part of this band", said that negative reviews and comments were sexist, and called Meg a "strong female presence in rock and roll".
-In retrospect, she has largely been praised for her "primal" style.
+Early reviews of White's minimalistic approach to drumming were positive.
 Dan Kilian and Ryan Schreiber of Pitchfork said in 2001 that "Meg White's kit is bashed with such force you'd imagine her as some kind of incredible hulk[sic], though in photos, she appears the prototypical indie girl—waifish, with pigtails and a nasty smirk.
 Yet she whips all of her 98 pounds into a tornadic fury like E. Honda's hundred-hand slap."
-After the White Stripes' breakthrough in 2001, UK newspaper The Times said that White "reduced the art of drumming to its primary components, bashing the snare and cymbal together on alternating beats with the bass drum in a way that recalled Moe Tucker of the Velvet Underground."
-In a 2002 The Washington Post article analyzing the band's style, described White's drumming as "a surprisingly full sound, loud and raucous—like the Carpenters on steroids".
-Of a 2002 concert in Cleveland, Ohio, Chuck Klosterman said: "[Meg] never grimaced and didn't appear to sweat; yet somehow her drums sounded like a herd of Clydesdales falling out of the sky, one after another.
-Clearly this is a band at the apex of its power".
+In 2002, Richard Harrington of The Washington Post described White's drumming as "a surprisingly full sound, loud and raucous—like the Carpenters on steroids."
+She and Jack were also named Rolling Stone's "2002 People of the Year".
+She appeared on NME's Cool List at sixth place in 2002 and third place in 2003.
 The New York Timess Kelefa Sanneh called her drumming "more sophisticated" than people realize in 2007.
 "She refuses to imitate a metronome, refuses to flatten the songs by making them conform to a steady pulse.
 Instead she seems to hear the music the way Mr. White does: as a series of phrases, each with its own shape and tempo."